-These are products which have been specifically designed to be consumed before a gym session or playing sport, to keep your energy levels up and you performing at your peak.
+These are products which have been specifically designed to be consumed before a gym session or playing sport, to help you make the most of the session.

 After all, there’s no point in hitting the gym if you’re just going through the motions and not feeling at your best.
 Making every trip to the gym count is crucial to your success.